-The end of the Second World War in 1945 was by no means the end of the struggle, as the focus shifted to rebuilding Britain.
+At the end of the Second World War in 1945, focus shifted from defending to rebuilding Britain.
 Many homes had been destroyed in bombing raids, and government action was required to deal with this desperate housing shortage.

 Whilst long term plans were being made, a solution came in the form of prefabricated houses.
 Prefab houses are manufactured off-site, usually in sections, designed to be easily transported and assembled.

 156,623 prefabricated buildings were erected all over the UK between 1946-1948.

 H.G.
 Wells, who wrote his famous novel ‘The Time Machine’ whilst staying in Sevenoaks, made this prophetic statement in 1902:

 “I find it incredible that there will not be a sweeping revolution in the methods of building during the next century.
 A few energetic men might at any time set out to alter all this.”